-- Prepare a 35-45% suspension of red cells in serum, plasma or PBS or 1.
-Isotonic saline or Isotonic saline.
-If this is not possible, whole anticoagulated blood may also be used as the sample - Place on a labelled glass slide or card tile: 1 volume of Lorne Anti-Rh 2. reagent and 1 volume of red cell suspension. - Using a clean applicator stick, mix reagent and cells over an area of about - Slowly tilt the slide back and forth for 1 mminute, maintaining slide at room 4 temperature - 5.
-Read macroscopically after 1 minute over a diffuse light and do not mistake fibrin strands as agglutination. - 6 Any weak reactions should be repeated by the tube technique.
+- Prepare a 35-45% suspension of red cells in serum, plasma or PBS or Isotonic saline.
+If this is not possible, whole anti-coagulated blood may also be used as the sample. - 2 Place on a labelled glass slide or card tile: 1 volume of Lorne Anti-Rh reagent and 1 volume of red cell suspension. - 3.
+Using a clean applicator stick, mix reagent and cells over an area of about 20 x 40 mm. - 4.
+Slowly tilt the slide back and forth for 1-minute, maintaining slide at room temperature. - Read macroscopically after 1 minute over a diffuse light and do not mistake 5. fibrin strands as agglutination. - Any weak reactions should be repeated by the tube technique.